-Although digital marketing is now the most popular channel of advertising for most businesses, radio advertising is still an efficient medium for some businesses to reach out to their customers.
-This is because besides being an effective tool, radio advertising is also an extremely cost effective one that you can use to reach out to a large, targeted audience group.
-For certain types of companies such as automobile dealers, jewellery companies, beauty salons, medical spas, health products and services, this channel has consistently proven to be an effective medium for them to generate brand awareness and achieve business growth.
+Although digital marketing is now the most popular channel of advertising, radio advertising is still an efficient medium to reach out to your customers.
+This is because radio advertising is an extremely cost effective one that you can use to reach out to a large, targeted audience.
+For companies such as automobile dealers, jewellery companies, beauty salons, medical spas, health products and services, this channel has consistently proven to be an effective platform for them to generate brand awareness and achieve business growth.

 Here’s the index of what I’m going to talk about: